Prepare for module enrolment

 Each module has its own:

-- unique code (usually 4 letters and 4 numbers)
+• unique code (usually four letters and four numbers)

 There are three types of modules that you may study.
-These are compulsory, optional or discovery modules.
+These are compulsory or optional modules, or Discovery modules.

 Compulsory modules